HIGHER EDUCATIONAL OPPORTUNITY PROGRAMS (HEOP)

 - ALL HEOP students must maintain a minimum 2.0 cumulative grade point average.

-- All HEOP students are expected to write lobby letters each semester to their local New York State Senator, local New York State Assemblymen and the New York State Governor.
-Please click here to find out who your local government officials are.
+- All HEOP students are encouraged to write lobby letters every spring semester to local New York state senator, assemblymen and New York State Govenor.

-For more information on financial aid, grants, and scholarships, please visit the Canisius College Financial Aid Office.
+For more information on financial aid, grants, and scholarships, please visit the Canisius College Office of Student Records anf Financial Services.

 HEOP Recipients must: